containers/podman/docs/tutorials/podman-derivative-api.md

  - Binary size
  - Potential skew between multiple libpod versions operating on the same storage can cause problems

-Varlink
----

-The Varlink API is presently deprecated.
-We do not recommend adopting it for new projects.

 Making the choice
 ---